-Figure 61, summarizes all steps that are necessary to create an application consisting of Java services.
+Figure 64, summarizes all steps that are necessary to create an application consisting of Java services.
 We assume that you use example.python or example.rtsa as blueprint.
-While Figure 61 is meant to provide an overview, we detail now the individual steps (assuming that you have a most recent version of the platform sources from GitHub in your local workspace).
+While Figure 64 is meant to provide an overview, we detail now the individual steps (assuming that you have a most recent version of the platform sources from GitHub in your local workspace).

-- 1) Download the two template projects impl.model and impl.impl from GitHub106. impl.model contains a setup for the configuration and code generation, impl.impl a setup for implementing services.
+- 1) Download the two template projects impl.model and impl.impl from GitHub. impl.model contains a setup for the configuration and code generation, impl.impl a setup for implementing services.
 You may rename both projects as you desire.
 Akin, you may rename the maven artifact name in the respective pom.xml file.
 We will continue referring to them as impl.model and impl.impl. - 2) In impl.model, execute mvn -U generate-sources to obtain an actual copy of the IIP-Ecosphere configuration meta-model.
 Now you need a configuration for the platform/application at hands.
 You may refer for startup to one of the examples in src/test/easy in examples.rtsa or examples.python, to the install package or to SimpleMesh or SimpleMesh3 from the tests of the configuration component.
 Adjust the configuration so that the intended services and application meshes are defined.
 If you plan to have multiple configurations on the same machine, please consider changing the Maven artifact name in the variable sharedArtifact so that each project can be based on individual interface artifacts.
-Let's assume that your model is called Test (i.e., Test.ivml and project name Test in the file). - 3) In impl.model, execute mvn exec:java -Dexec.args="Test src/test/easy gen/test generateAppsNoDeps"107.
+Let's assume that your model is called Test (i.e., Test.ivml and project name Test in the file).
+In case your basic model name is not "Test", then please change the name "Test" in "< argument>Test/ argument>" in the pom.xml file to the name of your model in the two places for generateAppsNoDeps and generateApps. - 3) In impl.model, execute mvn exec:java@generateAppsNoDeps.
 This will instantiate the model in the project Test into the folder gen/test without considering application dependencies.
 In particular, it will generate the interfaces required for service implementation.
-If this step is successful, the respective Maven artifacts are installed into your local repository.
+If this step is successful, the respective Maven artifacts are installed into your local repository. - 4) In the POM of impl.impl, state the interface artifact generated in step 3 as dependency.
+The interface artifact is defined in the variable sharedArtifact.
+By default, the Maven coordinates of that artifact are de.iip-ecosphere.platform:apps.AppInterfaces:ver with ver representing the actual version of the platform.
+Depending on the services stated in your model, now the interfaces for the services must be implemented in terms of Java or Python classes, respectively.
+For Java, a basic implementation of the interfaces is generated, for Python the interfaces actually contain a basic implementation, e.g., for parameters.
+Please consider in particular architectural constraint C7 stating that generated code must not be altered.
+When the services are ready, compiled and tested, execute mvn install so that the artifacts of impl.impl are installed and become available. - 5) Modify your configuration from step 2 (Test.ivml) by stating the Maven coordinates of impl.impl (or however you named it in Step 1) in the empty artifact entries of your implemented services.
+Thereby, please enter also the class names for the services into the model. - 6) Instantiate the configuration this time in order to integrate the service implementation by executing mvn exec:java@generateApps. - 7) Step 6 generated the full application artifact for Spring Cloud Stream.
+You can now execute the application on the platform (see also Sections 3.13 and 8.4).

-106 https://github.com/iip-ecosphere/platform/tree/main/platform/tools
+https://github.com/iip-ecosphere/platform/tree/main/platform/tools